 Note that while backup files can be written in either uncompressed or compressed format, transaction logs are always written in uncompressed format.
-However, transaction logs may be compressed, using copydbf, gzip, or lz4, before archiving them.
-These compressed tranlogs can be restored directly, without having to manually uncompress them.
+Transaction logs may be compressed, using copydbf, gzip, or lz4, before archiving them.
+These compressed tranlogs can be restored directly, without having to manually uncompress them, although there will be performance impact.